mussatto/mussatto.github.io/_posts/2020-08-16-kotlin-spring-mvc-simple-queue.markdown

 ```

-## Create a component to read from the channel
+## Create a Spring Component to read from the channel

-Remember: this is a slow process, that is why we need a queue!
+To emulate a slow and complex process I will add a Thread.sleep.

 ```kotlin